 This is a Pro data source.
 If not available on your plan please upgrade or contact our support team.

-Required column data for each visualization type
+Columns must contain specific data for each visualization

 Visualization